shenron/docker-vim-ide/README.md

 - npm 5.6.0
 - node 8.x

-Vim sessions can be stored if the `/home/node/.vim/sessions` is mapped to a volume (today only one session is saved, because the name of the session is link to the `WORKDIR` `/home/node/app`)
+Vim sessions can be stored if the `/home/node/.vim/sessions` is mapped to a volume.
+Today only one session can be saved, because the name of the session refer to the `WORKDIR` (`/home/node/app`).
+So all sessions rewrite the `app.node.home.vim` file.

  ### Run the container:
   - `docker run -ti --rm -v $(pwd):/home/node/app shenron/vim-ide`